publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schII/m__us_usc_t42_s3013a.md

 ## § 3013a.
 Consultation with State agencies, area agencies on aging, and Native American grant recipients

-    The Assistant Secretary shall consult and coordinate with State agencies, area agencies on aging, and recipients of grants under subchapter X of this chapter in the development of Federal goals, regulations, program instructions, and policies under this chapter.
+    The Assistant Secretary shall consult and coordinate with State agencies, area agencies on aging, and recipients of grants under subchapter X in the development of Federal goals, regulations, program instructions, and policies under this chapter.

 ([Pub.
 L. 89–73, title II][/us/pl/89/73/tII], § 203A, as added [Pub.
 L. 102–375, title II][/us/pl/102/375/tII], § 204, Sept.
 30, 1992, [106 Stat.
 1211][/us/stat/106/1211]; amended [Pub.
 L. 103–171][/us/pl/103/171], § 3(a)(13), Dec.
 2, 1993, [107 Stat.
 1990][/us/stat/107/1990].)